Minimize Injuries over the Holidays with Tips on How to Carry your Shopping Bags

 - Place heavier objects on the bottom of the bag.
 Make sure to place larger and heavier objects on the bottom of the bag and stack them up by size with the lightest and smallest objects on top.

 - Avoid carrying > 15% of your body weight: Keep your load light and know your limits.
-If you are purchasing a very heavy item, think about having it shipped to your house or have someone from the story help you carry it to your car
+If you are purchasing a very heavy item, think about having it shipped to your house or have someone from the store help you carry it to your car.

 - Keep bags and arms as close to your body as possible.
-This will help minimize bag and shoulder pain as you move.
+This will help minimize back and shoulder pain as you move.

 - Maintain good posture while holding the bags: Stand tall and erect as if there were a book on your head.
-Good posture is always important especially when you are carrying heavy loads.
+Good posture is always important especially when you are carrying heavy loads or trying to avoid winter activity injuries.

 - Don’t shrug your shoulders.
 Shrugging your shoulders can cause unnecessary stress and tension on your upper traps leading to neck pain and discomfort.
 Instead of shrugging your shoulders, squeeze your shoulder blades together (back and down) and lengthen your neck.